-development.
-This is rare with the Boxer breed and is most commonly seen with the Spitz, Karelian Bear Dog and Miniature Pinscher.
+This is rare with the Boxer breed and is more common with breeds including the German shepherds, Basset Hound, Beagles and others.